postmanlabs/pmquickstarts/README.md

 - Checkout [how to use VS Code to write markdown files](https://code.visualstudio.com/docs/languages/markdown)
 - If you want to learn more about Quickstarts, check out this [excellent tutorial](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)

-## How do I get my Postman Quickstart on [quickstarts.snowflake.com](https://quickstarts.snowflake.com)?
+## How do I get my Postman Quickstart on [quickstarts.postman.com](https://postman.snowflake.com)?

-1. You will need to sign Snowflake's CLA
-2. Fork this repository
+1. Fork this repository
-3. Clone it to your local system
+1. Clone it to your local system
-4. Make a new branch
+1. Make a new branch
-5. Make your changes
+1. Make your changes
-6. Push it back to your repo
+1. Push it back to your repo
-7. Open this repository on GitHub.com
+1. Open this repository on GitHub.com
-8. Click the Pull Request button to open a new pull request
+1. Click the Pull Request button to open a new pull request
-9. Postman will review and approve the submission
+1. Postman will review and approve the submission

 To learn more how to submit a pull request on GitHub in general, checkout github's [official documentation](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).